SIDDHARTH-PADIGAR/rule-based-commercial-vehicle-load-classifier/README.md

 # Vehicle Load Evaluator

 A production-grade telemetry analysis tool to detect overloaded heavy vehicles using real ECU data.
+**Note: This is a rule-based classifier, designed as a practical solution because ECUs (Electronic Control Units) often lack the computational resources to support ML model deployment.
+However, a machine learning alternative using XGBoost and Random Forest Classifier is also being developed in parallel.

 ## Why it matters